adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

 ## Frontend architecture

-An *experienced* Frontend developer should be able to design a suitable front-end architecture which includes the consideration of the following:
+An *experienced* Frontend developer should be able to design a suitable frontend architecture which includes the consideration of the following:

 * Design patterns
 * Architectural patterns
 * Bootstrapping strategies
 * Bundling and compression
 * Modularity and semantics
-* Technical contracts between back-end and front-end.
+* Technical contracts between backend and frontend.
 Namely view models and XmlHttpRequest end-points
 * Code style and convention
 * Testing and automation